-When merging the asteroid spectra and albedos observations for each asteroid, we aim to create as many complete rows as possible.
+When merging the asteroid spectra and albedo observations for each asteroid, we aim to create as many complete rows as possible.
 The array of albedo values is merged with the asteroid's spectral values in order of most complete observations.
 If there are more albedo observations than spectra, we discard the remaining values.
-We further set an upper limit of \num{\NSpectraMax} spectra for each asteroid, removing any excess ones in order of the least amount of observed wavelength bins.
+We further set an upper limit of five spectra for each asteroid, removing any excess ones in order of the fewest observed wavelength bins.
 Many spectra of a single asteroid may cause artificial clusters or trends in the resulting taxonomy.
-This reduces the amount of available spectra from \num{\NSpectra} to \num{\NAllSamples}. \Cref{fig:input_data} shows the final matrix of observations, colour-coded to differentiate partial and complete observations.
+This reduces the number of available spectra from \num{\NSpectra} to \num{\NAllSamples}. \Cref{fig:input_data} shows the final matrix of observations, colour-coded to differentiate partial and complete observations.

-\subsubsection{Clustering versus Classification}
+\subsubsection{Clustering versus classification}

 When clustering the entire input dataset described above with the method outlined below, we note a population of clusters which contains mostly visible-only spectra.
-The intuitive explanation of these clusters is that when computing dimensionality reduction and projecting the spectra into a lower dimensional space, they will be distributed over a smaller volume than the VisNIR spectra due to their large degree of missing information.
+The intuitive explanation of these clusters is that when computing dimensionality reduction and projecting the spectra into a lower-dimensional space, they will be distributed over a smaller volume than the VisNIR spectra due to their large degree of missing information.
 This artificial accumulation of input data in the latent space disturbs the identification of real clusters in the data.
-We therefore set an upper limit of \SI{60}{\percent} of missing values per spectrum to be included into the clustering input data, which includes \num{\NSamples} of the \num{\NAllSamples} samples in the input data, refer to \cref{fig:input_data}.
-The remaining \num{\NExcludedSamples} are not used to derive the taxonomy, instead, they are classified in the resulting scheme and used to cross-validate the classification, as outlined in \cref{sec:classification}.
-In \cref{fig:absolute_magnitude}, we display the distribution of the \num{\NAsteroids} unique asteroids in the data which we use to derive the taxonomy with in the sample over orbital classes and absolute magnitude.
+We therefore set an upper limit of \SI{60}{\percent} of missing values per spectrum to be included into the clustering input data, which includes \num{\NSamples} of the \num{\NAllSamples} samples in the input data (see \cref{fig:input_data}).
+The remaining \num{\NExcludedSamples} are not used to derive the taxonomy; instead, they are classified in the resulting scheme and used to cross-validate the classification, as outlined in \cref{sec:classification}.
+In \cref{fig:absolute_magnitude} we display the distribution of the \num{\NAsteroids} individual asteroids in the data with which we derive the taxonomy in the sample over orbital classes and absolute magnitude.